Skip to main content

 Validation failed on reproducibility.
 The same sample, run two days apart, gave different numbers.
 Not within acceptable variance.
 Different.

 We pulled the data apart for a week before we found it.
-The crisaborole was degrading in the receptor fluid.
+The active was degrading in the receptor fluid.
 Not in the standard solutions.
 Not in the mobile phase.
 In the actual matrix the IVPT generates.
 The standards had been lying to us because standards never sit in real matrix for the time real samples do.

 The fix was extra steps in the sample handling procedure: forced degradation, tighter time windows between collection and injection, new internal standards we had to custom order.
 The whole thing added more than a month to the project.
 The chemistry was always going to work.
 The method developer (me) hadn’t accounted for what the sample would do to itself while waiting for the autosampler.